angelavuong/ocp-win-webserver/README.md

 2) The Windows Machine Config Operator has already been installed via Operator Hub
 ```

+## Table of Contents
+Demo #1 - To scale machines for OCP cluster
+Demo #2 - To build simple Windows Web Server on OCP

 ## Demo #1 - To scale machines for OCP cluster
 In this demo, we will increase the replica count of our Windows machineset from 1 to 2.